deseven/iCanHazShortcut/README.md

 ## compiling from source
 iCHS created in [PB](http://purebasic.com) and depends on [pb-osx-globalhotkeys](https://github.com/deseven/pb-osx-globalhotkeys).
+You also need [node-appdmg](https://github.com/LinusU/node-appdmg) if you want to build dmg.
 1. Obtain the latest LTS version of pbcompiler, install it to ```/Applications```.
 2. Install xcode command line tools by running ```xcode-select --install```.
 3. Clone iCHS repo.